 All the above numbers are highly indicative and can vary based on state.
 Also, the take-home or net salary varies by state with state taxes.
 The above numbers are very low.

 How to estimate the cost of living for a City or State?

 If you look at the expenses list we reviewed above, there are two key things that drive most of the monthly expenses.
 The first one is home rent and the second one is taxes that you pay in the state.
 Other expenses are pretty much similar or can vary slightly, but not much though.
 Below are the two costs you need to have handy to estimate your cost of living in a city or state

 - Rental Expense – How much is the average rent in a city

 - Taxes – How much are the state related taxes

 It is important that you understand the baseline savings that you can make when you work on H1B Visa or L1 visa.
 Some companies pay less, some pay more.
 We have given tabulation of the same for $60,000 USD per year vs $120,000 USD per year in a state like Wisconsin.
 As you can see, you can save anywhere from close to $1000 USD for lower salary and about $4,100 if you make higher salary.

 Just looking at your salary of $60,000 USD or $120,000 USD per year, without considering taxes and your expenses, will give you wrong perceptions about savings and your financial planning.
 So, think about all the expenses and then

-Did I miss any expenses ?
-How are your expenses living in US ?
-Share your thoughts in comments.
+Did I miss any expenses?
+How are your expenses living in the US?
+Share your thoughts in the comments section below.

 You can also read Cost of living in USA as Student on F1 Visa